Whore (1991 film): Home media

 In January 1992, Vidmark Entertainment released Whore on VHS, made available in four different editions: An NC-17 version; an R-rated version; an unrated version with material not show in theaters; and a re-titled R-rated version bearing the title If You Can't Say It, Just See It, the latter of which was intended to assist video stores and retailers who may not wish to display the film's actual title.
 Furthermore, Vidmark packaged the VHS editions of the film with a public service announcement and toll-free number for Children of the Night, a non-profit organization helping troubled teenagers escape prostitution.
 A portion of the video sales for the film went to support Children of the Night.
 Whore was the third feature film to receive home video distribution through Vidmark Entertainment.

 On August 5, 2022, Australian label Imprint Films released Whore for the first time on Blu-ray in a limited edition, featuring new interviews with actresses Theresa Russell and Ginger Lynn, writer Deborah Dalton, and filmmaker Bruce LaBruce.

 In November 2022, Kino Lorber announced via their official Facebook page that they would be releasing a Blu-ray edition as well in the United States at an unspecified date.
-On November 15, 2024, Kino announced via their official Twitter page that the Blu-ray would be released as part of their KinoCult line on January 14, 2025, though its release was pushed back to February 4, 2025.
+On November 15, 2024, Kino announced via their official Twitter page that the Blu-ray would be released as part of their KinoCult line on January 14, 2025, though its release was pushed back to February 4 of the same year.

+This movie has been since then currently owned by Vantage Media International (via VMI Worldwide), with current distribution handled by Lionsgate in the United States.